Samuel P. Colt

 Samuel Pomeroy Colt (January 10, 1852 – August 13, 1921) was an industrialist and politician from Rhode Island.
-He formed the United States Rubber Company, later called Uniroyal and the largest rubber company in the nation.
+He formed the United States Rubber Company, later called Uniroyal, the largest rubber company in the nation.

 Early life and education

 Samuel P. Colt was born in Paterson, New Jersey, on January 10, 1852, the youngest of six children born to Christopher Colt (brother to arms maker Samuel Colt) and Theodora Goujand DeWolf Colt of Bristol, Rhode Island.
-His mother was a member of the large and wealthy DeWolf family, most of whose men made their money in the slave trade and related businesses.
+His mother was a member of the large and wealthy DeWolf family, many of whom had profited from the slave trade and related businesses.
 Colt's friends and family called him "Pom".

-In 1875, at the age of 23, he was appointed military aide-de-camp to Rhode Island Governor Henry Lippitt and was commissioned as a colonel in the Rhode Island Militia.
-He would use this title for the remainder of his life.
+In 1875, at the age of 23, he was appointed military aide-de-camp to Rhode Island Governor Henry Lippitt and commissioned a colonel in the Rhode Island Militia.
+Colt would use this title for the remainder of his life.

-In 1876, Colt graduated from Columbia Law School.
+In 1876, he was graduated from Columbia Law School.